Occupation of Iraq (2003–2011): Provinces under Iraqi Control

 On 1 September 2008, in the wake of the decreasing levels of violence, the US Army transferred control of the expansive Al-Anbar province over to Provincial Iraqi Control.
 A limited US presence will be maintained to ensure security.
 Al-Anbar is the 11th province to be transferred to Iraqi security.

-In October 2008, Babil province became the twelfth province to return to Iraqi control, whilst Wasit was transferred later in the month, making it the thirteenth province to be transferred.
+On 23 October 2008, Babil province became the twelfth province to return to Iraqi control, whilst Wasit was transferred later in the month on the 29th, making it the thirteenth province to be transferred.